 This is the game’s brain linking with yours.
 With this one character, Kojima is extrapolating the metaphor of the genes’ control over the body to a metatextual layer: if the genes dictate the physiological construction of all parts of the body, including the brain and how it functions, how much freedom do you have?

 Snake, Mantis, Raven, Octopus- FOXHOUND’s naming convention has been integrated directly into the game’s subtext, representing a large swath of different forms an organism can take.
 But these are all types of living organisms that still exist, a contrast to Metal Gear Rex, named after one long wiped off the face of the Earth.
-Inspired by Japan’s big monster Kaiju films, Rex is every bit the nuclear war metaphor that Godzilla is, a rocket-launching dinosaur resurrected by Man.
+Inspired by Japan’s big monster Kaiju films that emerged after World War II, Rex is every bit the nuclear war metaphor that Godzilla is, a rocket-launching dinosaur resurrected by Man.
 This is a battle between two machines, one organic and one artificial; Solid Snake fights an extinction level threat that could engulf all life.

 But Rex was the product of human minds, a creation designed to claim power.
 Biology and technology are the two most powerful creative forces in the world, with organic beings creating new tools to overcome their physical limitations and reshape the world around them.
 And with the hardware that videogames operate on, creators are able to render new realities based on their imaginations, to let information become physical.
 They allow any experience to be simulated and any subject explored.
 By harnessing the power of videogames, Metal Gear Solid told a brilliant and action-packed story about life, technology, and the parts that build them.